Director of the National Cancer Policy Forum

 Institute of Medicine

-Dr. Sharyl Nass is a scholar at the National Academy of Sciences’ Institute of Medicine (IOM) and Director of the IOM’s National Cancer Policy Forum.
-Over the past 14 years, her work at the IOM has focused on a broad range of topics that include cancer clinical trials, developing cancer biomarkers and ‘omics-based tests to guide patient care, strategies for large-scale biomedical science, developing technologies for the early detection of breast cancer, improving breast imaging quality standards, improving quality of cancer care, the HIPAA Privacy Rule in health research, and contraceptive research and development.
-Her current position at the Institute of Medicine combines her dual interests in biomedical research and health science policy.
-She has also served as an adjunct faculty member at the University of Maryland School of Nursing, lecturing on cancer biology, detection, and treatment.
-With a doctorate in Cell and Tumor biology from Georgetown University and postdoctoral training at the Johns Hopkins University School of Medicine, she has authored papers on the cell and molecular biology of breast cancer.
-She also holds a bachelor of science degree in genetics and an MS in Endocrinology/Reproductive Physiology, both from the University of Wisconsin-Madison.
-In addition, she studied developmental genetics and molecular biology at the Max Planck Institute in Germany under a fellowship from the Heinrich Hertz-Stiftung Foundation.
-Dr. Nass was the 2007 recipient of the Cecil Award for Excellence in Health Policy Research, the 2010 recipient of a Distinguished Service Award from the National Academies, and the 2012 recipient of the IOM staff team achievement award.
+Sharyl Nass, PhD, is a scholar at the National Academy of Medicine’s Institute of Medicine where she serves as Director of the National Cancer Policy Forum and Director of the Board on Health Care Services.
+Over the past 15 years, her work at IOM has focused on topics such as the quality of cancer care, cancer clinical trials, cancer biomarker tests, strategies for large-scale biomedical science, and technologies and quality standards for early detection of breast cancer.
+With a PhD in cell biology from Georgetown University and postdoctoral training at the Johns Hopkins University School of Medicine, she has studied the cell biology of breast cancer.
+She also has a BS in genetics from the University of Wisconsin-Madison and has studied developmental genetics at the Max Planck Institute in Germany.
+Dr. Nass received the Cecil Award for Excellence in Health Policy Research (2007), a National Academies Distinguished Service Award (2010), and an IOM staff team achievement award (2012).